|

 1987, during a mass demonstration in Los Angeles opposing

-voicing disapproval of the Iran-Iraq war, the 31 year old
+as voicing disapproval of the Iran-Iraq war, the 31

-Iranian writer and antiwar activist Neusha Farrahi committed
+year old Iranian writer and antiwar activist Neusha

 The

-in my oil painting - Man on Fire."
+martyrdom in my oil painting - Man on Fire.

 |